-Want to know more about one of Berlin’s most famous swinging party clubs?
+Want to know more about one of Berlin’s most popular swinging party clubs?

 One of the most infamous sex clubs in Western Europe, Insomnia Berlin has a reputation for the bizarre, the extreme and being a hive for the hedonistic.
 Celebrating more than a decade of kink, queer, fetish and libertinism, this sex-positive dance club has a diverse range of themed nights and regular parties.
 From chilled out Sundays to wild weekend orgies, curious newcomers to seasoned cuckolding Queens Insomnia caters for all.

-In this feature review we shine the light on one of Germany’s most infamous swinging clubs, Insomnia Berlin.
+In this Insomnia Berlin review, we shine the light on one of Germany’s most infamous swinging clubs.

 What is Insomnia Berlin?